Sameer Nair-led Applause Entertainment eyeing to roll 15 to 25 projects a year | Entertainment

 ''We are bullish on the series business, which we have done very well.
 We have a lot more coming up.
 We are also building our movie and animation catalogue as well and have done some co-production with other studios.

-As a studio executive, Nair is credited for some of the successful shows on Indian television like “Kyunki Saas Bhi Kabhi Bahu Thi”, “Kahani Ghar Ghar Kii”, besides megastar Amitabh Bachchan’s TV debut “Kaun Banega Crorepati”.
+Before his stint as CEO of Applause, Nair was associated with Star Plus and is credited for some of the successful shows on Indian television like “Kyunki Saas Bhi Kabhi Bahu Thi”, “Kahani Ghar Ghar Kii”, besides megastar Amitabh Bachchan’s TV debut “Kaun Banega Crorepati”.

 The two shows that did exceedingly well for Applause Entertainment, Nair said are “Scam 1992”, that also catapulted actor Pratik Gandhi to fame and their latest series “Rudra – The Edge of Darkness” fronted by Ajay Devgn.